davewalker5/RC2014/SerialSender/FTDI-MACOS.md

 ls -1 /dev/tty*
 ```

-Run this command once with the FTDI cable unplugged, redirecting the result to a file, and again with the FTDI cable plugged in, redirecting to a different file.
-Use the diff command to list the differences in the two files and they should include the name of the serial device.
+Run this command once with the FTDI cable unplugged and again with the FTDI cable plugged in and compare the output.
+The differences should include the name of the serial device.

 ## Connecting to the RC2014 Mini II